Help save Northcote Point and Westhaven

 In short, the currently consented proposal is set to be yet another multi -hundred million dollar white elephant, whose real cost has been declared by no-one and whose certain financial failure is currently intended to be met by Auckland Council’s ratepayers, via Council’s underwrite.

-Northcote Residents Association's involvement
+Northcote Residents Association's involvement (page creator)

 Northcote Residents’ Association Inc. (NRA) is working with all the associations and organisations directly affected by SkyPath, all of which object to SkyPath’s implementation and all of which agree with the legal stance NRA has taken in its objection to SkyPath.
 Those groups democratically represent more than 12,000 people, all of whom are directly affected by the wide-ranging detriment imposed upon them by SkyPath.